LHSC Based Services

 According to Service Leader, Dr. Jennifer Barr, goals for the upcoming year include: development of a Psychosomatic Medicine Continuing Professional Development module, working further with our Critical Care Colleagues at both an academic and clinical level to enhance the early recognition and management of ICU delirium including implementation of delirium management protocols, ongoing service focus on education of psychiatric residents, off-service residents, medical students, and our medical colleagues.
 Another important goal is to work with existing outpatient mental health resources to facilitate pathways to care for bedded medical and surgical patients.

-2. Systems evaluation research for the model of FEMAP as a clinically, and cost-effective paradigm.
+- Systems evaluation research for the model of FEMAP as a clinically-effective and cost-effective paradigm.

-3. Clinical evaluations of individual aspects of treatment at FEMAP such as the group therapy program that evolved from the trauma program group at Victoria Hospital.
+- Clinical evaluations of individual aspects of treatment at FEMAP such as the stabilization group therapy program or the anxiety group therapy program.

 In keeping with the overarching principle of right patient, right service, right time, the General Adult, the largest ambulatory service in the Division, GAAMHS provides a variety of outpatient based services for patients and their families in the London-Middlesex County area.
 Ambulatory Service will continue its primary focus on access to treatment and flow of patients from the three primary areas of referral, inpatients, community, and emergency department.
 Clinically, the service will try to prevent barriers to treatment by maintaining broad-based inclusion criteria.
 In addition to individual assessments and pharmacological treatment, group psychotherapy streams exist for CBT and DBT.
 GAAMHS also provides specified groups in a Track to Wellness format: Stabilization skills, Activation skills, and Managing Emotions skills.
 This helps to further identify subsequent treatment streams patients may move on to, as well as assist in transitioning patients from hospital.
 ECT assessment and treatment are also provided.
 Expanding our services further, we are now involved in shared care at The Centre of Hope.
 We have also added an ongoing post-residency fellowship to our Program.
 The latter three initiatives mentioned having been all spearheaded by Physician Leader, Dr. Richard Owen.